jack994/Mastermind-with-Raspberry-Pi2/README.md

 # Mastermind-with-Rasperry-Pi2

+THE CODE FOR THIS PROJECT HAS BEEN ENCRYPTED FOR PRIVACY REASONS, TO HAVE ACCESS TO THE CODE SEND AN EMAIL TO gb11@hw.ac.uk

 This program has been developped for the Hardware-Software interface course in my 2nd year.

 The Coursework specification can be found in the 'Coursework_F28HS.pdf' file whereas the explaination of my implementation is in 'MasterMindReport.pdf'